Partnership Corporation Definition

 The shareholders make up the governing body of a corporation.
 Regular shareholder meetings are usually called to decide on company policy and management.
 Although shareholders are not directly involved in the day-to-day operations of the company, they are tasked with hiring and monitoring the performance of managers.

 If you need help with a partnership corporation definition, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.